rodrili/LLM-Webscrapper/README.md

 # LLM-Webscrapper

-# GrowthX Company Information Extractor
+# Company Information Extractor

 This project utilizes web scraping and large language models (LLMs) to extract key information about a company from its website.

 ## Functionality

-The `growthxproject.py` script performs the following:
+The `scrapdata.py` script performs the following:

 1. **Web Scraping:** Reads the content of a company's website using the `requests` and `BeautifulSoup` libraries.
    - Extracts the title, meta description, headings, and paragraphs from the HTML.